AndreaZero/Corner-Zero/README.md

 Contribute 🤝
 Feedback, bug reports, and pull requests are welcome.
 Feel free to dive into the code and make your own versions!

-License 📜
-Licensed under the MIT License.
-Check out the LICENSE file for more information.

 Acknowledgments 🎉
 A special shoutout to everyone who has been a part of this journey.
 Your feedback, contributions, or even a simple visit to the site, mean the world to me.